 Why Don’t Candidates Trust AI Screening?

 Only 26% of job candidates trust AI to evaluate them fairly, according to a March 2025 Gartner survey of 2,918 candidates.
 Meanwhile, 52% of candidates believe AI already screens their applications - whether it does or not.
-That gap between awareness and trust is creating measurable hiring problems.
+This gap between awareness and trust is creating measurable hiring problems.

 The Candidate Trust Gap in AI Screening